armcknight/armcknight.com/README.md

 - [ ] for each entry in links, list other tags each link has besides the main heading it's appearing under
 - [ ] if a tag index only has one entry, hide the "Previously:" header
+- [ ] build projects and experience pages